tristanbatchler/TwilightGroveOnline/README.md

 - [x] Hold shift while using keyboard controls to buy/sell in multiples of 10
 - [x] Fix animations not playing if not perfectly aligned to tile yet
 - [x] Stop player-dropped or respawned items from being added to the DB and growing the stack each server reboot
-- [ ] Fix transparency inconsistencies in UI panels e.g. log is more opaque than shop
+- [x] Fix transparency inconsistencies in UI panels e.g. log is more opaque than shop
+- [ ] Add credits and attributions